Jamaal239/IT-Helpdesk-Account-Lockout-Recovery-Simulation/README.md

-# Enterprise IT Support & Identity Management Pipeline: End-to-End Incident Triage & Active Directory Remediation (2026)
+# FIX!!
+Enterprise IT Support & Identity Management Pipeline: End-to-End Incident Triage & Active Directory Remediation (2026)

 ## Project Overview
 This project serves as a comprehensive, production-grade documentation of an enterprise-level IT Support and Systems Administration lifecycle updated for 2026 operational standards.
 It simulates a high-pressure, time-sensitive corporate incident: an executive/employee account lockout during a critical business window.